Relintai/pandemonium_engine_docs/03_usage/21_assets_pipeline/05_importing_scenes.md

 - **Enable:** The mesh is used in baked lightmaps.
 - **Gen Lightmaps:** The mesh is used in baked lightmaps, and unwraps a second UV layer for lightmaps.

-Note:
- For more information on light baking see `doc_baked_lightmaps`.

 ### External Files

 Generated meshes and materials can be optionally stored in a subdirectory with the